How to tell if you’re on a diet in disguise

-We all know that diets don't work when 96% of diets fail in the long term.
+Diets don’t work – 96% of them fail long-term.
 So why are more people on a diet than ever?

-Even if it’s been sold to you as a ‘lifestyle plan’, any thing that tells you what to eat for breakfast, lunch and dinner is a diet.
-It's ok to get broad meal and snack recommendations, but when deviating from the plan makes you feel like you 'fell off the bandwagon', you're on a diet.
+Even if it’s been sold to you as a ‘lifestyle plan’, anything that tells you what to eat for breakfast, lunch and dinner is a diet.
+It’s okay to get broad meal and snack recommendations, but when deviating from the plan makes you feel like you ‘fell off the bandwagon’, you’re on a diet.

 Avoiding or limiting fruit, cutting out whole grains or banning yourself from enjoying a treat is a diet.
-Eating less sugar and cooking more is great but cutting out whole food group is not.
+Making healthier choices like choosing fruit when you want something sweet or cooking more is great but cutting out a whole food group or demonising sugar is not.

 Clean eating can very quickly turn dirty when you feel anxious to make plans because you’re not sure what you’ll be able to eat.
 If you feel dirty for eating the wrong foods, your ‘clean eating’ diet has become unhealthy.

 If you’re recording every calorie and movement in an app – you’re on a diet.
 It’s great to be mindful and aware of what you eat, but feeling out of control when you don’t track can be dangerous.